Skip to Main Content

 Federal Register

+The Notice of Proposed Rulemaking includes information from the agency about the purpose of the rule and what the agency hopes to accomplish by its promulgation.
 The Notice of Final Rulemaking includes information about the purpose of the rule, as well as a summary of the comments it received during the notice and comment period.
 Agencies may include a section called “analysis of comments and changes” that explains how the department changed the language of the rule as a result of the comments it received.

-This is an excerpt of 14 CFR 129.101.
+The example to the left is an excerpt of 14 CFR 129.101.
 Note the citation to 67 FR 79824 where the rule was first published and 68 FR 42882 where the notice of amendment was published.